 - School Induction Scheme: Information is available on the staff intranet pages.

-A Graduate student Forum is being established to provide a means for graduate students to discuss issues and voice any concerns.
+- Graduate/Postdoc Forum: There exist well-established PhD-student and postdoc forums provide a means for graduate students to discuss issues and voice any concerns.

-We have inclusive schemes within the School such as PASS, a course-based mentoring scheme where first-years are given the opportunity to explore their problems with higher-year students (mentors) in a friendly, informal environment.
+- UG schemes: We have inclusive schemes within the School such as PASS, a course-based mentoring scheme where first-years are given the opportunity to explore their problems with higher-year students (mentors) in a friendly, informal environment.
 We monitor gender statistics for attendance at these sessions which provide social support as well as academic.

-The Award winning PsiStar physics society provide an opportunity for all students to interact, gain physics knowledge and interest and experience some of London's great attractions through a series of inclusive events.
+- Physics Society: The Award winning PsiStar physics society provide an opportunity for all students to interact, gain physics knowledge and interest and experience some of London's great attractions through a series of inclusive events.